UoB-COMSM0166/2025-group-30/README.md

 # 5. Design

 Having analysed the system requirements, we then proceeded to the design phase.
-We adopted object-oriented (OO) design principles to create a modular and maintainable sytstem architecture.
+We adopted object-oriented (OO) design principles to create a modular and maintainable system architecture.

 Our design follows closely to core OO principles.
 Abstraction is used to define base classes such as Screen and `FallingObject`, which provide common functionality to their subclasses while hiding specific implementations.
 Encapsulation ensures that classes like `Player` manage their internal state—such as their haystack stack and scoring logic—independently.
 Inheritance is used to structure the system logically; for example, `Single`, `Coop`, and `Pvp` all extend from GameScreen to reuse shared logic.
 Polymorphism allows different object types (e.g., game modes, falling objects) to implement shared methods in different ways, facilitating flexibility and code clarity.
 Collectively, these principles allowed us to design a clean and extendable system.